 A number of different kinds of content can be added to the Whiteboard.
-Everyone in the session can add objects using the Tools Palette (see The Tools Palette on page 170) and Moderators can load image, PowerPoint, OpenOffice and Whiteboard files (see Loading External Content into the Whiteboard on page 166).
+Everyone in the session can add objects using the Tools Palette (see The Tools Palette on page 122) and Moderators can load image, PowerPoint, OpenOffice and Whiteboard files.